Self Employed – Can I go Bankrupt

 Are you allowed to keep your Vehicle and Tools?

-Generally speaking you will be allowed to keep the tools you require to run your business.
+Generally speaking you will be allowed to keep the tools you use personally to run your business.
+However the Official Receiver (OR) may require you to sell any equipment which is in excess of these needs.

 How does Bankruptcy affect your Business Bank Account?

-BE Tip: You may not be allowed to open a specific business account with any bank.
-If this is the case the best option is to open a second personal account in your own name.
-You can then use this to run your business.
+If you struggle to open a basic business account the next best option is to open a second personal account and use this for your business transactions.

 Arrange a call with a Bankruptcy Expert